-7. Response of output components
+7 Response of output components to tax shocks

 This section studies the trajectory of some GDP components, namely private consumption and private investment, following legislated tax changes, for the benchmark shock measure.
 The specification used in doing so is similar to (1), but replacing GDP by the relevant demand component.
-Following a rise of 1 percent of GDP in taxes, private consumption falls by about 2.0 percent after one year, and 3.5 percent after three years (Chart 9).
+Following a rise of 1 percent of GDP in taxes private consumption falls by about 2.0 percent after one year, and 3.5 percent after three years (Figure 12).
 This is slightly more than the fall in GDP, but overall the responses of the two variables are very much in line with each other.
-The responses of consumption of non-durables and durables (Chart 10) differ, as expected, by showing a much more pronounced fall for the latter, which stands at 8.3 and 10.6 percent, respectively, one and three years out.
-In contrast, the corresponding
+The responses of consumption of non-durables and durables (Figure 13) differ, as expected, by showing a much more pronounced fall for the latter, which stands at 8.3 and 10.6 percent, respectively, one and three years out.
+In contrast, the corresponding reductions in the consumption of non-durables are 1.2 and 2.8 percent.
+The confidence bands (not shown) indicate that both responses are statistically significant.